pydata/compilers-webpage/research.md

 - R. Hindley.
 The Principal Type-Scheme of an Object in Combinatory Logic.
 Transactions of the American Mathematical Society 146 (December 1969), pp. 29-60.

 - T. C. Miller.
 Type Checking in an Imperfect World.
 Proceedings of the Sixth ACM POPL, 1979, pp. 237-243.

+- Aycock, John.
+"The design and implementation of SPARK, a toolkit for implementing domain-specific languages."
+Journal of Computing and Information Technology 10.1 (2004): 55-66.